Find The Answers All of Your Questions

 Can I get a small loan if I have bad credit?

 Yes, you can get a small loan if you have bad credit.
 The lenders we work with will still lend to people with a poor credit score or no credit history.
 Lenders will perform affordability checks to determine the likeliness of you repaying your loan, in addition to checking your credit rating.

 It essentially means that your credit score isn’t the only factor taken into account when your application is being assessed.
-Meaning that lenders may still offer small loans to people with bad credit.
-However, credit rating is still an important factor and applicants can’t be guaranteed a small loan if they have bad credit.
+Meaning that lenders may still offer loans to people with bad credit.
+However, credit rating is still an important factor and applicants can’t be guaranteed to receive a loan if they have bad credit.